since1968/stat-blocks/homebrewery/src/stiletto.markdown

 > Work with your DM to approve this maneuver.
 Follow these guidelines:

-> * The maneuver must use either a melee weapon with the light and finesse properties or a grapple, or it may use a combination of melee weapon attack and grapple.
+> * The maneuver must use either a stiletto weapon attack or a grapple, or it may use a combination of the two.
 > * The maneuver may use your bonus action or your action, or be triggered as a reaction.
 > * The maneuver should incorporate your sneak attack.

 <div class='pageNumber'>1</div>
 <div class='footnote'>PART 1 | THE BASICS</div>